mozilla-l10n/documentation/src/localization/dev_best_practices.md

 Most developers would consider this a good solution and display the concatenation of `tos-text+tos-link`, with an active link on the second part.
 It has the benefit of hiding HTML tags, and not requiring the use of `innerHTML` to inject the result in the UI.

-Unfortunately, this won’t work at all: you need at least a third string to place after the link, without that some languages won’t be able to create a natural sounding sentence.
+Unfortunately, this won’t work, as you need at least a third string to place after the link.
+Without that some languages won’t be able to create a natural sounding sentence.

 A much more flexible solution would be: